2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 While working on their Bachelor's Degree, film majors at Ai Atlanta accumulate an average of around $40,973 in student debt.

 American InterContinental University - Atlanta ranked #9 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in Georgia list.
-Located in the midsize city of Atlanta, AIU Atlanta is a private for-profit college with a small student population.
+Located in the midsize city of Atlanta, AIU Atlanta is a private for-profit school with a small student population.

 About 57% of the students majoring in film at the school are women while 43% are male.